shannonbay/study-buddy/README.md

 # study-buddy
-An audio streaming companion app for touchless playback control, perfect for listening on the go... and the sight-impaired It works by detecting any speech at all using VAD
+An audio streaming companion app for touchless playback control, perfect for listening on the go...
+It works by detecting any speech at all using Voice Activity Detection.
 When it hears speech, it pauses until speech ends plus a configurable timeout, then it rewinds by 5 seconds and resumes

 ## Code style and tips